 Discussion

 This study concerned itself with the correlation of perceived availability and utilization of school health services in primary schools in Delta State, Nigeria.
-The study revealed that school health services was inadequate.
-This findings collaborates the findings of Famuyiwa (2012) who stated that midday meals, health appraisal, first Aid treatment among others were not provided for in Oyo State.
+The study revealed that school health services were inadequate.
+These findings collaborates the findings of Famuyiwa (2012) who stated that midday meals, health appraisal, first Aid treatment among others were not provided for in Oyo State.
 Also Famuyiwa and Afolabi (1993) found that school health services and needs were not provided for in schools in Ogun State, Nigeria Eboh and Ogbe (2005) in their study in Delta revealed that school health services were non-existence in Delta.

-From this study, it was observed that health teachers were inadequate and discussing pupils health with parents was not practiced.
-The absences of a sick-bay, no equipment for observation of visual, auditory and dental impairment, such school cannot be said to have any meanifull type of school health services.
+From this study, it was observed that health teachers were inadequate and discussing pupils’ health with parents was not practiced.
+The absences of a sick-bay, no equipment for observation of visual, auditory and dental impairment, such school cannot be said to have any meaningfull type of school health services.

 The study revealed in some part that there was gross under utilization of school health services in primary schools in Central Senatorial District Delta State Nigeria.
 This is so because, unless the services exist, it cannot be utilized.
 This collaborate the findings of Ene (2000) who stated that it is disappointing that the South-East States of Nigeria do not have adequate school health services.
 It was found that health personnel, medical doctors, nurses and other health workers do not exist in the school system.
 This tally with input of Ene (2000) stating that these quality of staff do not exist in primary schools in South-East-States-Nigeria.
 As stated by Eboh and Ogbe (2005) that school health services does not exist in Delta State and so cannot be utilized as found in this study.